cristianduro/MemoryGame/README.md

 <b>IMPORTANT</b> &rarr; The folders <i><b>'assets'</b></i> and <i><b>'js'</b></i> are shared by all the 3 games.

 For testing the games, the best way is to do it on a localhost on your computer.
-Other way, some of the games won't properly works (cross domain permissions, etc).
+Otherway, some of the games won't properly work (cross domain permissions, etc).

 ![Image](http://nohayvueltaatras.com/xp/memorygame.png)